-Provide three [3] examples of the considerations an educator will make for set-up and implementation requirements to ensure appropriate supervision of children according to the factors of age groups, areas and activities.
+• Provide three (3) examples an educator must consider when setting up and implementing requirements for children to ensure appropriate supervision according to age groups, areas and activities.

-Assessor Instructions: Students must provide any three [3] examples of the considerations an educator will make for set-up and implementation requirements to ensure appropriate supervision for children according to the factors of age groups, areas and activities.
+Assessor Instructions: Students must provide any three (3) examples of the considerations an educator will make for set-up and implementation requirements to ensure appropriate supervision for children according to the factors of age groups, areas and activities.
 The responses will vary and be in the student's own words but will reflect the benchmark answer.

 Factor Set up and implementation requirements (Approximate word count: 60-80 words) Age group Consider the children's supervision needs depending on their age.
 For example, younger children generally demand more supervision, and as they age, they can have increased opportunities for agency.
 Consider the predictable behaviours, support needs and capabilities of children based on their age and stage of development.
 Set up and implement supervision that meets their needs and minimises risk.
 Apply supervision strategies based on knowledge of children's play patterns based on age and stage of development.
 Areas including playgrounds Educators consider the environment and aspects such as weather conditions when configuring the activity by planning the layout and design to facilitate constant supervision in indoor and outdoor environments.
 Educators implement techniques such as scanning the environment to keep children in the line of sight and positioning themselves to be able to see all children.

 Implement strategies to ensure supervision requirements are in place when children need to visit the toilets in a playground setting.
 Activities Consider the nature of the activity and the level of risks, such as craft and construction projects, water play, or high-risk physical activities requiring an educator to be present, whereas drawing and reading in an indoor area can have less supervision.
 Allow children agency but maintain a close watch when exploration and risk-taking are occurring.
 Regularly monitoring and checking sleeping areas

-Explain the concept of critical reflection and its importance for those working in regulated children's education and care service in Australia.
+Explain the concept of critical reflection and its importance for those working in regulated children's education and care services in Australia.